 Deadlines: Students should apply for graduation two to three quarters before they want to graduate, to allow time to dispose of problems that may arise when the advisor fills out the graduation application and does a final check of requirements.

-The UW Bothell Registrar, Husky Hall 1130, will accept applications through the end of the third week of the quarter the student plans to graduate.
+The UW Bothell Registrar will accept applications through the end of the third week of the quarter the student plans to graduate.
 Applications are not accepted more than three quarters in advance of the intended graduation quarter.

 Graduating Senior Registration Priority (GSP): Students who want Graduating Senior Registration Priority (GSP) must submit the degree application at least two working days before the GSP registration day.